Download Full Text (8.3 MB)

 Thomas Pinckney wrote from Charleston to John Kean, address not included.
 He wrote regarding the will of Peter Lavien of Savannah, GA, specifically money that was left to Thomas Grayson.
 However, first discharges had to be obtained from the estate of John Grayson.
 The rest of the letter is answered questions about the will and how it should be carried out.
 At the bottom, he wrote that he had not heard from Williams but Hopson Pinckney promised to consult his brother's book.
 At the end of the letter, a modern typed transcript is included.

 Bay 1, Column 1, LHC Series 2

 Pinckney, Thomas.
 Thomas Pinckney to John Kean, February 1, 1784.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/86
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/86

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.